CLIMATE SMART MISSOULA

 Learn about how climate change is threatening wild rice in the midwest, a staple food for Ojibwe communities.

-Read the EPA's blog post on using TEK to adapt to climate change.
+Read the EPA is using TEK to adapt to climate change.

 To read more about the relationships between TEK and western science, visit here.